Pistonite/txtpp/README.md

 - Execute a command in the middle of the current file and include the output

 You can use `txtpp` both as a command line tool, or as a library with the rust crate. `txtpp` is well tested with unit tests and integration tests.

+**Currently in Preview.
+Not all features are implemented and some examples may not work.**

 # Installation
 Install with `cargo`